-A 15-minute drive north of Hinton, West Virginia, the falls are a highlight of the southern end of the park where the gorge is near its widest and deepest.
-Here the New River drops through a complex maze of boulders of shelves and boulders.
+A 15-minute drive north of Hinton, West Virginia, the falls highlight the park's southern end, where the gorge is near its widest and deepest.
+Here, the New River drops through a complex maze of boulders of shelves and boulders.

-The National Park Service has developed a system of boardwalks and trails that lead across the islands downstream of the waterfall and offer stunning views of both its tallest cataract, a thundering behemoth of water, and several minor falls among which anglers and swimmers wade.
+The National Park Service has developed a system of boardwalks and trails that lead across the islands downstream of the waterfall.
+It offers stunning views of its tallest cataract, a thundering behemoth of water, and several minor falls among which anglers and swimmers wade.

-Peterson said intrepid paddlers may also kayak across the river to a wonderland of water and rocks little explored by pedestrian visitors.
+Peterson said intrepid paddlers might also kayak across the river to a wonderland of water and rocks little explored by pedestrian visitors.

 "Accessible by boating across, the less-visited side of the falls is amazing!" she said.